 Michaux Hyatt

-December 10, 2025 at 01:38Really appreciate this breakdown-contamination control in generics is such an underrated topic.
+December 9, 2025 at 23:38Really appreciate this breakdown-contamination control in generics is such an underrated topic.
 I’ve worked in pharma QA for 12 years, and the pressure to cut corners is real, but the consequences?
 Devastating.
 One lab tech skipping a gowning step can sink a whole facility.
 The key isn’t just tech-it’s culture.
 When people feel heard and trained properly, compliance isn’t a chore, it’s pride.